somdrabb/ivms-platform/README.md

 └── docs/                                # Project documentation
     └── screenshots/                     # UI previews and repository visuals
 ```
-db.js

-index.js

-auth.js

-product.js

-purchaseOrder.js

-shop.js

-user.js

-history.js

-products.js

-purchases.js

-shops.js

-warehouses.js

-csv.js

-password.js

-purchaseItems.js

-token.js

-IVMS / operational console files

-index.html

-index.css

-dashbord.css

-script.js

-addshop.js

-updatepage.js

-excelInlineEdit.js

-helper.js

-picture.js

-restinventory.js

-Key_Shortcut.js

-serchproduct.js

-Storefront / online shop files

-index.html / shop.js / style.css

-onlineshop.html / onlineshop.css / onlineshop.js

-POS files

-pos.html

-pos.js

-Backoffice files

-backoffice.html

-Prospectus files

-propectas.html

-Backend overview

-The backend is the platform backbone.

-Entry point

-The server initializes Express, configures middleware, connects the database, mounts API routers, exposes a health check, and serves static frontend folders for the storefront, POS, and backoffice.

-API resources

-The backend currently exposes:

-/api/auth

-/api/products

-/api/history

-/api/warehouses

-/api/purchases

-/api/shops

-/api/health

-It also supports product-oriented operations such as list, create, update, delete, stock patching, duplicate checking, CSV export, and history access.

-Database role

-MongoDB stores the central product, purchase, shop, and user data.
-The server also performs a default shop backfill so legacy products and purchase orders without a shopId can be normalized into a default shop context.

-Authentication note

-The project includes auth routes, token utilities, and auth middleware, but production hardening should be reviewed carefully before deployment because the security model needs to match the intended real-world exposure.

-Frontend module details
-IVMS operational console

-The IVMS console is the main internal operations area.

-Responsibilities

-Dashboard overview

-Product and stock management

-Purchase and warehouse flows

-Transfer tracking

-ESL / shelf / preview support

-Shop-aware inventory actions

-Bulk and product utilities

-Staff productivity helpers like inline editing and shortcuts

-Important files

-index.html — main shell and tab system

-script.js — global state, rendering, loaders, shared helpers

-dashbord.css — dashboard presentation

-index.css — shared styles

-addshop.js — shop awareness and switching

-updatepage.js — pagination logic

-excelInlineEdit.js — editable table cells

-picture.js — image, status, barcode-related enhancements

-restinventory.js — protected reset flow

-Key_Shortcut.js — keyboard productivity layer

-helper.js — utility, autofill, and browser helpers

-serchproduct.js — product search helpers

-Why it is valuable

-This part of the project demonstrates strong frontend problem solving for real business workflows.
-It is not a simple CRUD page; it includes state management, fallback logic, queue and retry behavior, operational UX, and multi-shop awareness.

-Storefront

-The storefront provides a clean customer-facing catalog that syncs with inventory.

-Responsibilities

-Show product cards

-Display stock status and price information

-Support search and filtering

-Provide a simple request-stock interaction

-Present shop-specific catalog data

-Why it is valuable

-It demonstrates that the backend data model is reusable beyond staff tools.
-Instead of stopping at admin CRUD, the project exposes the same product system to customers in a safe, polished interface.

-POS

-The POS interface provides a kiosk-style register experience.

-Responsibilities

-Lock and unlock POS access

-Collect keypad input

-Manage current scanned and entered product flow

-Perform product and article lookups

-Maintain temporary session state

-Reuse the same API base conventions as the rest of the platform

-Why it is valuable

-It shows that the project is not just inventory software but also operational retail software.
-Building POS-oriented screen flows is a different skill than building dashboards, and this module makes the project much stronger as a portfolio piece.

-Backoffice SPA

-The backoffice provides a more business and admin-centric control surface.

-Responsibilities

-Management dashboard

-Terminal-related views

-Sales visibility

-Cashier workflows

-Business-oriented SPA navigation and modal interactions

-Important note

-In the current uploaded version, backoffice.html contains inline CSS and JavaScript.
-For maintainability and professionalism, this should be split into dedicated backoffice.css and backoffice.js files if those are not already present in another folder version.

-Prospectus workspace

-The prospectus page is a marketing and promo editor tied to the operational data model.

-Responsibilities

-Edit promotional boxes and layouts

-Persist company profile data in localStorage

-Load discounted products

-Support zoom and presentation adjustments

-Combine business data with marketing presentation

-Why it is valuable

-This module adds a unique business layer to the project.
-It shows that the system is not only about storage and selling but also about merchandising and promotion.
+## Platform Composition

+### Backend Services
+The backend layer is built around a centralized Node.js and Express service that manages platform routing, database connectivity, authentication, product operations, purchase workflows, warehouse activity, shop management, history tracking, and shared utility functions.

+**Core backend components**
+- `index.js` — application entry point and server bootstrap
+- `db.js` — database connection and initialization
+- `auth.js` — authentication middleware or route logic
+- `product.js`, `purchaseOrder.js`, `shop.js`, `user.js`, `purchaseItems.js` — domain models
+- `products.js`, `purchases.js`, `shops.js`, `warehouses.js`, `history.js` — API resource modules
+- `csv.js`, `password.js`, `token.js` — shared backend utilities

+### Frontend Applications
+The frontend layer is separated into multiple business-focused interfaces, each designed for a specific operational context across the platform.

+**Application areas**
+- **IVMS Console** — internal inventory and operations workspace
+- **Storefront / Online Shop** — customer-facing catalog and product browsing experience
+- **POS** — point-of-sale register interface
+- **Backoffice** — business and administration workspace
+- **Prospectus** — promotional and prospectus editing workspace

+---

+## Backend Overview

+The backend acts as the **core service layer** of the platform.

+### Service Responsibilities
+- Initialize and run the Express application
+- Connect the platform to MongoDB
+- Expose REST API resources for auth, products, purchases, shops, warehouses, and history
+- Serve static frontend applications from a centralized backend process
+- Maintain a shared source of truth across all business interfaces

+### Primary API Resources
+- `/api/auth`
+- `/api/products`
+- `/api/purchases`
+- `/api/shops`
+- `/api/warehouses`
+- `/api/history`
+- `/api/health`

+### Data & Security
+MongoDB stores the platform’s core business entities including products, purchases, shops, and users.
+The service also supports default shop normalization for legacy data.
+Authentication, token utilities, and protected route handling are already present, though production-grade hardening should be part of the final deployment roadmap.

+---

+## IVMS Operational Console

+The IVMS console is the platform’s **primary internal operations workspace**, designed for inventory control, workflow visibility, and staff productivity.

+### Core Responsibilities
+- Dashboard and KPI visibility
+- Product and stock management
+- Purchase and warehouse workflows
+- Transfer tracking and operational support
+- ESL / preview-related tooling
+- Shop-aware inventory actions
+- Bulk update utilities
+- Productivity enhancements such as inline editing and keyboard shortcuts

+### Key Application Files
+- `index.html` — main shell and tab-driven UI structure
+- `script.js` — application state, rendering, loaders, and shared logic
+- `index.css` — shared interface styling
+- `dashbord.css` — dashboard-specific presentation
+- `addshop.js` — shop switching and shop-context logic
+- `updatepage.js` — pagination handling
+- `excelInlineEdit.js` — inline editing workflow
+- `picture.js` — image and media-related utilities
+- `restinventory.js` — safeguarded inventory reset flow
+- `Key_Shortcut.js` — keyboard productivity layer
+- `helper.js` — shared browser and UI helpers
+- `serchproduct.js` — product search and filtering logic

+### Business Value
+This module demonstrates an enterprise-style internal application approach by combining operational visibility, workflow efficiency, shop-aware state handling, and staff tooling within a single management console.

+---

+## Storefront / Online Shop

+The storefront layer represents the **customer-facing commerce experience** of the platform.

+### Included Components
+- `index.html`, `shop.js`, `style.css`
+- `onlineshop.html`, `onlineshop.css`, `onlineshop.js`

+### Business Role
+This area provides searchable, filterable, shop-aware product presentation for customer or sales-facing usage, extending the platform beyond internal operations into retail-facing digital experiences.

+---

+## POS Interface

+The POS module represents the **register-side sales interface**.

+### Included Components
+- `pos.html`
+- `pos.js`

+### Business Role
+This interface supports POS-oriented workflows such as lockscreen handling, keypad-driven input, product lookup, and temporary session control, giving the platform a direct operational sales layer.

+---

+## Backoffice Workspace

+The backoffice module represents the **administrative and business operations interface**.

+### Included Components
+- `backoffice.html`

+### Business Role
+This area is intended for dashboards, reporting, cashier workflows, terminal visibility, and broader business-side operational management.

+---

+## Prospectus Workspace

+The prospectus module represents the **promotional and marketing workspace**.

+### Included Components
+- `propectas.html`

+### Business Role
+This interface supports prospectus composition, promotional content editing, discount presentation, and marketing-oriented layout workflows, adding a merchandising layer to the broader platform.

+## Business Value by Platform Module

+### IVMS Operational Console
+The IVMS console delivers the platform’s **core operational control layer**.
+Rather than acting as a basic CRUD dashboard, it supports real business workflows through shared state handling, inventory operations, fallback logic, retry-oriented processes, productivity utilities, and shop-aware execution.
+This makes it a strong example of an internal enterprise application designed for day-to-day operational efficiency.

+---

+### Storefront
+The storefront represents the platform’s **customer-facing digital commerce layer**.
+It transforms internal inventory data into a clean, searchable, and business-ready catalog experience with stock visibility, pricing presentation, filtering, and shop-specific product discovery.

+#### Core Responsibilities
+- Product catalog presentation
+- Stock and pricing visibility
+- Search, sorting, and filtering
+- Request-stock interaction
+- Shop-specific catalog delivery

+#### Business Value
+This module demonstrates that the platform’s data model is reusable beyond internal staff tools.
+It extends the system into a customer-facing experience, showing how the same operational backend can support commerce, product discovery, and sales enablement in a polished frontend layer.

+---

+### POS
+The POS module delivers the platform’s **transaction-side retail interface**.
+It provides a kiosk-style sales experience with register-oriented interaction patterns such as keypad input, product lookup, session handling, and access control.

+#### Core Responsibilities
+- POS lock and unlock workflow
+- Keypad-driven input handling
+- Product and article lookup
+- Active basket / scanned item flow
+- Temporary session persistence
+- Shared API base alignment with the wider platform

+#### Business Value
+This module elevates the project beyond inventory administration into real operational retail execution.
+It demonstrates the ability to design task-focused sales interfaces, which is a distinct product challenge compared with dashboards or catalog screens, and strengthens the platform’s enterprise credibility.

+---

+### Backoffice SPA
+The backoffice provides the platform’s **administrative and business management layer**.
+It supports dashboards, reporting visibility, cashier-related workflows, terminal views, and broader business-side operational control.

+#### Core Responsibilities
+- Management dashboard visibility
+- Terminal-related operational views
+- Sales-facing monitoring screens
+- Cashier workflow support
+- Modal-driven SPA navigation and business administration flows

+#### Business Value
+This module adds an executive and administrative dimension to the platform by supporting management-facing workflows in addition to frontline operations.
+It strengthens the system’s value as a multi-role business platform rather than a single-purpose operational tool.

+#### Architecture Note
+In the current uploaded version, `backoffice.html` still contains inline CSS and JavaScript.
+For stronger maintainability and production readiness, this area should be modularized into dedicated `backoffice.css` and `backoffice.js` assets where applicable.

+---

+### Prospectus Workspace
+The prospectus module represents the platform’s **promotional and merchandising workspace**.
+It is designed to connect operational product data with marketing-oriented presentation workflows.

+#### Core Responsibilities
+- Promotional layout editing
+- Company profile persistence
+- Discount and product loading
+- Zoom and presentation controls
+- Marketing-oriented content composition

+#### Business Value
+This module adds a high-value commercial layer to the project by showing that the platform is not limited to inventory control and sales execution.
+It also supports merchandising, promotion, and presentation workflows, which makes the overall solution more complete and more aligned with real retail business operations.

 Screenshots
 ```text